Spatio-temporal evolution of resistance state in simulated memristive networks

-From eqs. \ref{eq:mem-gen-Ohm} to \ref{eq:dX-dt-Pershin-alpha0} it is possible to recognize the set of parameters associated to the specified model: $R_{OFF}$, $R_{ON}$ (alternatively the ratio $r$ is defined as $\frac{R_{OFF}}{R_{ON}}$), $V_t$, and $\beta$ but also $R_{init}$ which is the initialization value for $X$.
-Complementary, the information related to the source is provided by means of $V_M(t)$, the external function, which sets the type of function, the frequency $f$, the amplitude $A$, and the number of cycles $cyc$ in sinusoidal functions.
+In this study, the externally applied voltage ($V_{ext}$) is always sinusoidal, with variable amplitude ($A$), frequency ($f$), and cycle repetition ($cyc$).

-Fig. \ref{fig:Ind-device} displays the response of an individual memristive device ($R_{ON} = 2$~k$\Omega$, $R_{OFF} = 200$~k$\Omega$, $R_{init} = R_{OFF}$, $V_t = 0.6$~V) upon one sinusoidal cycle of $1$~Hz.
-Fig. \ref{fig:Ind-device}a displays the I-V response in semi logarithmic scale setting $\beta = 500~\frac{k\Omega}{V \cdot s}$ using four different $A$ values for the externally applied signal.
-It can be seen that although $A$ is always higher than the chosen $V_t$, the selected $\beta$ value determines a slow change that becomes a complete switch only for the highest programmed $A$.
-Fig. \ref{fig:Ind-device}b clearly reflects this situation by quantifying the internal state $X$ as a function of the voltage applied to the memristor $V_M$ which, in the individual case equals the externally applied voltage.
-Minor loops, in which the effective ratio ($r_{eff} = \frac{R_{OFF}^{eff}}{R_{ON}^{eff}}$) is smaller than the programmed one ($r = \frac{R_{OFF}}{R_{ON}}$), are obtained as a consequence of the particular combination of $\beta$, $A$, $R_{OFF}$, and $R_{ON}$.
-Fig. \ref{fig:Ind-device}c shows that the threshold-like switching, as originally proposed by Pershin and Ventra\cite{pershin_spice_2013}, is recovered upon an appropriately $\beta$ choice ($\beta = 50~\frac{M\Omega}{V \cdot s}$).
+Fig. \ref{fig:Ind-device} displays the response of an isolated memristive device ($R_{init} = R_{OFF} = 200$ k$\Omega$, $R_{ON} = 2$ k$\Omega$, $V_t = 0.6$ V) upon one sinusoidal cycle of $1$ Hz.
+Fig. \ref{fig:Ind-device}a presents current as a function of voltage (I-V) for a fixed $\beta$ under four different amplitudes $A$ of the externally applied signal.
+The obtained behaviour exemplifies what was mentioned before regarding the ability of Pershin's model to reflect multiple memristive types.
+As indicated by eq. \ref{eq:dX-dt-Pershin-f}, once the condition $V_{ext} = V_t$ is reached, $X$ starts varying.
+However, the effective ratio ($r_{eff} = \frac{R_{high}}{R_{low}}$) depends on how fast the switch is allowed to be ($\beta$) and how many steps the simulation performs before reaching the programmed amplitude ($A$) of the externally sourced signal ($V_{ext}$\footnote{$V_M$ and $V_{ext}$ are equal only when isolated memristive units are considered.
+In networks, $V_{ext}$ is distributed among the multiple elements forming the assembly.}).
+For that reason, even though $A$ is always higher than the chosen $V_t$, the selected $\beta$ value determines a small increment that becomes a complete switch only for $A = 4.0$ V (Fig. \ref{fig:Ind-device}a).
+Fig. \ref{fig:Ind-device}b clearly reflects this situation by quantifying $X$ as a function of the $V_{ext}$.
+A progressive-like switching is thus obtained for such $\beta$ choice allowing to appreciate minor loops, in which $r_{eff} = \frac{R_{high}}{R_{low}} < r = \frac{R_{OFF}}{R_{ON}}$.
+Oppositely, Fig. \ref{fig:Ind-device}c shows that the threshold-like switching, as originally proposed by Pershin and Ventra\cite{pershin_spice_2013}, is recovered upon an appropriate $\beta$ choice\footnote{It is worth mentioning the $\beta$ choice also depends on the particular combination of $A$, $R_{OFF}$, and $R_{ON}$}.